yairgd/yairgd.github.io/content/post/eclipse_for_embedded.md

 menu : "no-main"
 ---

 CMake is a powerful tool to manage c/c++ projects, and I prefer to use it in on my embedded projects also.
 Usually, the MCU has some communication with other processors (usually PC), and CMake also allows easy integration between both projects: MCU and HOST.
-For example, a shared source code that can recompile in both processors when any change occurs in these shared files.
+For example, a shared source code that simultaneously able to recompile in both processors when any change occurs in these shared files.

 Usually, I  work in a Linux environment in the terminal where everything is installed correctly in its place, and things work great.
 Still, when I had to switch it to eclipse on windows environment, that was a challenging task.
 Hence, I describe here the stages that I had to do to import a CMake project from Linux to eclipse that run on windows.
 The first stage is to install the following software on windows.